Loading and Saving the Settings

 </SettingsGroup>

 Each Setting element contains an Id attribute that denotes the setting (property) name.
-The Setting element encloses the property value, which is changed when the user changes the settings in the UI.
+The Setting element encloses the property value, which changes when the user modifies the settings in the UI.

 Add the UserSettings Class

-• Sdl.FileTypeSupport.Framework.Core.Settings Moreover, the class needs to implement the FileTypeSettingsBase class, which provides the methods required for storing and saving settings to the bundle.
+Your class must implement the FileTypeSettingsBase class, which provides the methods required for storing and saving settings to the bundle.

 Implement the Setting Property

-In this step, add the property that represents our plug-in setting, in this case the boolean property LockPrdCodes.
-It determines whether the verification functionality should be active or not.
+Add the property that represents the plug-in setting.
+In this case, add the boolean property LockPrdCodes, which determines whether the verification functionality should be active:

 private const string SettingsLockPrdCodes = "LockPrdCodes";